Zihad550/colorise-js/README.md

 - Can see and copy a rgb version of the color.
 - When user updates the hex input field also an equivalent RGB code is generated.

-## New Features to implement
+## Upcoming features

-- delete toast msg after a period of time
+- Toasts automatically removed after 5 seconds.
-- show toast message if the input hex is invalid
+- Show toast message if the input hex value is invalid.
-- use toast instead of browser default alert
+- Updated notification system.
+(Browser alert removed)